stuerp/foo_vis_spectrum_analyzer/README.md

 v0.12.0.0-alpha3, 2026-09-xx

 - Improved: Optimized the FFT analyzer and improved (and fixed) the coefficient mapping code.
+- Changed: Peak values continue to animate when the parent window is minimized.

 You can read the full history [here](docs/History.md).